lohedges/trackr/README.md

 Note that the benchmark code was compiled with `-O3` optimisation flags.
 Further tests have shown that the `-O2` optimisation level performs slightly better at roughly 120 million tracks per scond using batches of 400 tracks on all 1216 tiles of a single IPU.
-In constrast, when turning off optimisations, i.e. `-O0`, the performance drops to around 1.6 million tracks per second.
+In contrast, when turning off optimisations, i.e. `-O0`, the performance drops to around 1.6 million tracks per second.
 Having removed all additional compiler flags passed to `graph.addCodelets`, it appears that the default optimisation level is `-O2`, hence the original code _should_ have been